shnupta/SeeMyFeels/README.md

 # SeeMyFeels
 Audio to Generative Art.
-IC Hello World 2021 Project entry.
+IC Hello World Hackathon 2021 Project entry.

 Ever really been into a song?
 Stuck in your feels and want a way to remember that track?
 Make it memorable, with a unique piece of art that represents that sound.